Last reviewed on June 01, 2026

 COVID-19 Medical Imaging Safety

-After receiving the COVID-19 vaccine, some patients may develop enlarged lymph nodes in their underarms.
+After receiving the COVID-19 vaccine, some patients may develop temporary swelling of lymph nodes, particularly in their underarm area.
 These enlarged nodes can mimic the appearance of serious conditions on mammography or screening breast ultrasound images.
 However, there is no need to delay chest x-ray or mammography exams in patients who have no symptoms of serious disease.

 For more information about breast and chest imaging, see the Mammography and Chest CT pages.